skorch-dev/skorch/docs/user/LLM.rst

 sentiment that best fits the review.

 When calling ``.predict_proba``, we get back 0.055 and 0.945.
 The first value corresponds to "negative" and the second to "positive".
-This order of these results is determined by the alphabetical order of the labels, check ``clf.classes_`` if you're unsure.
+The order of these results is determined by the alphabetical order of the labels, check ``clf.classes_`` if you're unsure.
 So this means that the model predicts a 94.5% probability that the label is positive.